My Qualifications and Experience

 Areas of Specialism and Experience

 In addition to my private practice experience, I have had many years of working in the NHS and experience of counselling in the voluntary sector in general counselling and in an agency specialising in crisis pregnancy and pregnancy loss counselling, the latter for over eighteen years during which time I was the agency coordinator (1995-2009) trainer and supervisor.
 I have also had training in and experience of counselling adult survivors of childhood abuse.
-Additionally, I have been teaching Integrative Counselling up to degree level 6 since 2012 and, currently, I teach counselling at The Iron Mill College in Poole.
+Additionally, I have been teaching Integrative Counselling up to degree level 6 since 2012 most recently teaching counselling and supervision at The Iron Mill College.
 I offer group and individual supervision to counsellors,psychotherapists and others working in caring professions.
 I also offer reflective practice sessions to a wider group of professions.

 My Personal Approach

 My counselling training is in an integrative counselling model.
 This enables me to draw on humanistic, psychodynamic and transpersonal theories and approaches to working within the therapeutic relationship.
 I believe each person is a unique individual of intrinsic value with immense potential for personal growth.
 This is reflected in how I work in that the counselling is tailored to what works best for each person, bearing in mind their own uniqueness, preferences, beliefs and values.
-I offer an initial 30 minute session free of charge so that you can ask questions and decide whether counselling is the way forward for you.
+I offer an initial session at the reduced fee of £30 so that you can ask questions and decide whether counselling is the way forward for you.

 I offer clinical supervision to counsellors and other caring professions in line with my Integrative Supervision Training.
 I have experience in the supervision of groups and one to one supervision.
 My approach uses our supervisor/supervisee relationship to explore what might be happening in the counsellor/client relationship, in order to support you in the ongoing development of your client work and ethical practice.
 Depending on your individual preference in how we work and in negotiation with you, I might draw on creative methods of supervision as appropriate.